jburky15/weight-loss-tracker/README.md

 finally, type npm start and enjoy.

-Feel free to make edits to this project, there will also be a version with a full backend coming soon, though that code will be private and hosted online for anyone to use the app itself.
+Feel free to make edits to this project.

 # Usage